Health Benefits Of Geranium Essential Oil: 422 Types Of ‘Cranesbill’

 - 1 plastic spray bottle.

 To make the spray, all you have to do is pour the distilled water into the container, then add the carrier oil and witch hazel or alcohol.
 Then add the drops of essential oil and seal the container.
 Shake well to mix the ingredients and shake again before using the spray.
 All you have to do is spray the contents onto the exposed parts of your body when you’re out and about.
-Also, spray the areas that are already affected by insect bites as this will also help to moisturize your skin so that you’ll have a more pleasant experience outside.
+Also, spray the areas that have insect bites as this will also help to moisturize your skin so that you’ll have a more pleasant experience outside.

 — Healthy Living & Fit (@josephsarahmall) August 5, 2017